-NEPA was signed into law on January 1, 1970, and the Council on Environmental Quality (CEQ) was created to oversee the implementation of NEPA and its associated regulations (40 Code of Federal Regulations [CFR] 1500 to 1508).
-Federal agencies are required to develop, and follow, NEPA implementing regulations that are consistent with CEQ regulations.
-To address CEQ regulations, FHWA issued 23 CFR 771, Environmental Impact and Related Procedures, to provide direction for implementing NEPA for transportation projects that fall under FHWA's purview.
+NEPA was signed into law on January 1, 1970, and the Council on Environmental Quality (CEQ) was created to oversee the implementation of NEPA and to provide guidance to the President.
+Federal agencies are required to develop and follow their own implementing NEPA regulations.
+FHWA issued 23 CFR 771, Environmental Impact and Related Procedures, to provide direction for implementing NEPA for transportation projects that fall under FHWA's purview.
 Additionally, FHWA Technical Advisory T 6640.8A, Guidance for Preparing and Processing Environmental and Section 4(f) Documents, offers guidance for content and format and for processing NEPA documents and associated environmental studies.

-Through NEPA Assignment (23 USC 327), ADOT has assumed FHWA's NEPA responsibilities for most of the federal-aid transportation projects in Arizona.
+Through NEPA Assignment (23 U.S.C.
+327), ADOT has assumed FHWA's NEPA responsibilities for most of the federal-aid transportation projects in Arizona.
 Under the NEPA Assignment program, ADOT is the NEPA federal lead agency for assigned projects and assumes FHWA's responsibilities for: